Luming-L/ProjectNew/Results/Re/RegioneR.md

 bedtools intersect -a GDC-PANCAN.varscan2_snv.tsv.sorted -b GDC-PANCAN.somaticsniper_snv.tsv.sorted -v | wc -l # 528596
 ```
 `GDC-PANCAN.mutect2_snv.tsv` has most mutations and relatively larger overlap with other datasets.
 We have somatic mutations called by 4 separate pipelines: MuSE, MuTect2, SomaticSniper and VarScan2.
+The `MuTect2` pipeline employs a "Panel of Normals" to identify additional germline mutations.
+This panel is generated using TCGA blood normal genomes from thousands of individuals that were curated and confidently assessed to be cancer-free.
+This method allows for a higher level of confidence to be assigned to somatic variants that were called by the MuTect2 pipeline.

 GDC data processing Somatic Variant Calling Workflow
 MuSE: Somatic point mutation caller for tumor-normal paired samples in next-generation sequencing data.
 mutation calling based on the F81 Markov substitution model for molecular evolution